slobodaapl/nvit/README.md

 ### **Running the Code**

+Install dependencies with `poetry install`

 To start the training process with defined hyperparameters, execute `launcher.sh`.
 You can specify the number of GPUs to use as an argument: `./launcher.sh 8`

-If you are using Windows, you can use `docker_launcher.ps1` instead, in which case Dockerfile
+If you are using Windows, you can use `docker_launcher.ps1` instead, in which case you need to build the Docker image first with `build.sh` or `build.ps1` in the `docker` directory.
+The docker launcher has both Linux (bash) and Windows (PowerShell) variants.

 ### **Implementation Details**